fndomitrovic/update_arcgis_layers/README.md

 - JSON file of OSM data with standardized tags
   - location: input path folder
 - ArcGIS feature class & layer of input OSM data with input keys as the fields in the layer attribute table
-  - location: ArcGIS Project geodatabase
+  - location: ArcGIS project geodatabase
 <br />

 ### 3. Create/update a layer of updating CitiBike station locations